 It's natural to want to share your peanut butter sandwich with your cat when they seem interested, but their health should come first.
-Let's explore the risks and benefits of giving cats peanut butter, and also discuss some safer treat options.
+Let's explore the potential risks and benefits of giving cats peanut butter, and also discuss some safer treat options.

 Understanding Feline Nutritional Needs